COHHIO/ryha/README.md

   to/from the database (stored at the root of the directory, needed for *writing to* the database)

-After installing the package, you can launch the app using the package’s `run_app()` function.
+After installing the package, you can launch the app using the package's `run_app()` function.

 ``` r